-We host a children's mountain bike event as we believe that getting outdoors and being part of like2bike is kids, being kids!
+We believe that getting outdoors and being part of like2bike is kids, being kids!

 Get Jnr off to a great start by giving the gift of skill, confidence and a grounding in safety…